robman/FRESH-model/README.md

 📄 **[Read the paper here](https://robman.fyi/files/FRESH-Geometry-of-Mind-PIR-2025-04-10.pdf)**

 ## !
 Getting started tip !
-It's a pretty long paper so if you want to get started quickly try uploading it to ChatGPT, Gemini and Claude.
+It's a pretty long paper so if you want to get started quickly try uploading the [PDF](https://robman.fyi/files/FRESH-Geometry-of-Mind-PIR-2025-04-10.pdf) along with the ["Operationalising Geometry and Curvature" file](https://github.com/robman/FRESH-model/blob/main/concept-bootstraps/concept-bootstrap-Operationalising-Geometry-and-Curvature.txt) to ChatGPT, Gemini and Claude.
 Ask them to "summarise, analyse and critique" the paper.
 That way you can do the following.

 - Get an independent(-ish) perspective on this model
 - Compare and contrast how the different LLMs review this model